jallred33/dhintro2021/dhintro2020-schedule.md

 *Readings*

 * Nowiskie, Bethany.
 2019. “[Capacity Through Care](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/3a53cbc1-5eee-421a-a4f6-82bb5dfb1c17#ch37).”
-In **Debates in the Digital Humanities 2019****, edited by Matthew K. Gold and Lauren F. Klein.
-Debates in the Digital Humanities 5.
+In **Debates in the Digital Humanities 2019****, edited by Matthew K. Gold and Lauren F. Klein. *Debates in the Digital Humanities*.
 University of Minnesota Press.

 * Star, Susan Leigh.
 1999.
-“The Ethnography of Infrastructure.” **American Behavioral Scientist****, November.
+“The Ethnography of Infrastructure.” *American Behavioral Scientist*, November.
 (PDF)

 * Posner, Miriam.
-2018. “[See No Evil?](https://logicmag.io/scale/see-no-evil/).” **Logic Magazine****, no. 4 (April).
+2018. “[See No Evil?](https://logicmag.io/scale/see-no-evil/).” *Logic Magazine*, no. 4 (April).

 * Jackson, Steven J. 2014. “[Rethinking Repair](https://sjackson.infosci.cornell.edu/RethinkingRepairPROOFS(reduced)Aug2013.pdf).”
-In **Media Technologies: Essays on Communication, Materiality, and Society**, edited by Tarleton Gillespie, Pablo J. Boczkowski, and Kirsten A. Foot, 221–40.
+In *Media Technologies: Essays on Communication, Materiality, and Society*, edited by Tarleton Gillespie, Pablo J. Boczkowski, and Kirsten A. Foot, 221–40.
 The MIT Press.

 * Gil, Alex.
 2016. “[Interview with Ernesto Oroza](https://dhdebates.gc.cuny.edu/read/untitled/section/f2df3413-259e-46fe-9982-f1dba0c386fb#ch16).”
-In **Debates in the Digital Humanities 2016**, edited by Matthew K. Gold and Lauren F. Klein.
+In *Debates in the Digital Humanities 2016*, edited by Matthew K. Gold and Lauren F. Klein.
 Debates in the Digital Humanities 2.
 University of Minnesota Press.

 * Greenspan, Brian.
 2019. “[The Scandal of Digital Humanities](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/4b6be68c-802c-41f4-a2a5-284187ec0a5c#ch09).”
-In **Debates in the Digital Humanities 2019****, edited by Matthew K. Gold and Lauren F. Klein.
-Debates in the Digital Humanities 5.
+In *Debates in the Digital Humanities 2019*, edited by Matthew K. Gold and Lauren F. Klein. *Debates in the Digital Humanities*.
 University of Minnesota Press.

 *Site to Explore*